10yx/10yx.github.io/src/terms_and_conditions.md

 The Company reserves the right to terminate individuals' access to our services or prohibit them from purchasing our products if they violate any part of this Agreement.

 ## 10. Warranties
 ### 10.1 Website Downtime
 The Company does not promise or guarantee uninterrupted access to our website.
 Temporary downtime may occur due to maintenance or other technical issues.
 ### 10.2 Product Descriptions and Quality
 The Company does not guarantee the accuracy of product descriptions or quality, and inadvertent misdescriptions may occur.

+## 11. Intellectual Property Notice
+### 11.1 Ownership
+All intellectual property rights in and to the Products, including but not limited to software, designs, logos, trademarks, and copyrights, are owned by the Company.
+### 11.2 License
+By using our Products, users are granted a limited, non-exclusive, non-transferable license to use the Products solely for the purpose they are intended for.
+Users may not modify, reproduce, distribute, or create derivative works based on the Products without prior written permission from the Company.

+## 12. Confidentiality
+### 12.1 Confidential Information
+Users acknowledge that during the course of using our Products, they may have access to confidential information of the Company.
+Users agree to keep this information confidential and not disclose it to any third parties without prior written consent from the Company.
+### 12.2 Exceptions
+The obligations of confidentiality do not apply to information that: (i) is or becomes publicly known without breach of this Agreement; (ii) is rightfully known to the user without restriction from a source other than the Company; (iii) is approved by the Company for disclosure without restriction in a written document; (iv) is independently developed by the user without access to the Company's confidential information; or (v) is required to be disclosed by law or court order.

+## 13. Force Majeure
+The Company shall not be liable for any failure or delay in the performance of its obligations under this Agreement due to circumstances beyond its reasonable control, including but not limited to acts of God, natural disasters, strikes, lockouts, riots, acts of war, epidemics, or power, telecommunication, or network failures.

+## 14. Publicity
+### 14.1 Use of Company Name
+By using our Products, users grant the Company permission to use their company's or organization's name to identify them as a customer of the Company in promotional materials.
+### 14.2 Revocation of Permission
+Users may revoke this permission by hiding their company's or organization's name from public display and notifying the Company in writing to stop using their organization's name in promotional materials.

+## 15. Waiver of Right to Sue and Class Action
+By purchasing our products or viewing our website, users acknowledge and agree that they have signed the Terms and Conditions contract, and they waive any right to sue the Company or participate in a class action lawsuit against the Company.

 Please carefully read and understand these Terms and Conditions before using our Products.
 By using our Products, you acknowledge that you have read, understood, and agreed to be bound by this Agreement.
 If you do not agree with any part of this Agreement, please do not use our Products.